ColinFay/website/_posts/2017-08-12-ractivebinding.md

 classy_word()
 [1] "Dashing"

-# But if you try to call it without the parenthesis :
+# But if you try to call it without the parentheses :

 classy_word
 function(value){